greenreach2024/Light-Engine-Charlie/docs/CONTROLLER_MANAGEMENT.md

      - `GET /healthz` – confirms the proxy link and controller URL.
      - `GET /api/devicedatas` – returns light metadata (id, name, status, online).
      - `PATCH /api/devicedatas/device/:id` – toggles power and sets the HEX payload.
-     - `POST /plans` and `POST /sched` – publishes lighting recipes and schedules.
+     - `POST /controller/plans` and `POST /controller/sched` – publishes lighting recipes and schedules without colliding with the dashboard’s file-backed `/ui/*` routes.
 2. **Device IDs** – the controller is the source of truth for the mapping:

    | Controller ID | Fixture ID |